MartinThoma/MartinThoma.github.io/_posts/2013-12-09-jekyll-and-git.md

   * [Mobile readyness](http://ready.mobi/launch.jsp?locale=en_EN#fragment-1)
   * [Load test](http://loadimpact.com/)
   * [Alexa](http://www.alexa.com/siteinfo/martin-thoma.com)
+  * [Google Structured Data Testing Tool](http://www.google.com/webmasters/tools/richsnippets): Test if google can extract the author from your blog posts
   * [Twitter card validator](https://dev.twitter.com/docs/cards/validation/validator) (more about [Twitter cards](https://dev.twitter.com/cards))

 I've also used LinkChecker to check if all new links are valid.
 I've found quite a lot of old links and replaced them with new links.